liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 ##### Advanced SPI Runtime

-**Java Executable** allows you to specify the path to your JVM, specifically the `java` executable.
-This parameter is generally not modified, assuming your Java executable is in your system's `PATH`.
+**Java Executable:** Enter the path to your JVM, specifically the path to your Java executable file (i.e., the `java` or `java.exe` file).
+You should generally not modify this value, assuming your Java executable is in your system's `PATH`.

-**SPI Ping Interval** allows you to modify the interval that the SPI pings back to the portal to ensure the portal is still alive.
-This prevents SPIs from becoming "zombie" processes, in the event that it's portal terminates unexpectedly.
+**SPI Ping Interval:** Enter the number of milliseconds to wait between pings that the SPI sends to the portal, to ensure the portal is alive.
+Pinging the portal prevents SPIs from becoming "zombie" processes, in the event that the portal terminates unexpectedly.

-**SPI Register Timeout** allows you to configure the time allotted for the SPI to initially startup.
-The default value is 300,000 milliseconds (300 seconds).
-This should be ample time for a SPI to startup.
-However, if you have a large number of applications in the sandbox, or if there are insufficient CPU or memory resources on the server, you may need to increase the amount of time.
+**SPI Register Timeout:** Enter the number of milliseconds allotted for the SPI to initially start up.
+The default value is `300000` milliseconds (`300` seconds).
+This should be ample time for a SPI to start up.
+However, if you have a large number of applications in the sandbox, or if the server has an insufficient CPU or insufficient memory resources, you may need to increase the amount of time.

-**SPI Shutdown Timeout** allows you to configure the maximum amount of time the SPI should need to gracefully shutdown.
+**SPI Shutdown Timeout:** Enter the maximum amount of time (in milliseconds) that the SPI should need to gracefully shutdown.
 As with the *SPI Register Timeout*, this value may need to be increased on slower or overloaded machines.

 ##### SPI Core Applications